 Randolph Library Databases

-The Randolph Library subscribes to a collection of full-text newspaper and magazine databases and to several online encyclopedias.
-Click on each database name to search in a new window.
+The library subscribes to a collection of full-text newspaper and magazine databases and to several online encyclopedias.
+Click on a database name to view it.
 At the login screen, enter your Randolph Library card barcode number.

-MasterFILE Premier indexes 3,000 magazines, of which 1,700 are full text; Newspaper Source Plus offers full text for 700 regional, national, and international newspapers; EBSCOhost also includes health, business and children’s databases.
+MasterFILE Elite indexes 3,000 magazines, of which 1,700 are full text; Newspaper Source Plus offers full text for 700 regional, national, and international newspapers; EBSCOhost also includes health, business and children’s databases.

 One of the most valuable services available today for anyone researching ancestry in the United States.
 Search, view and print U.S. federal census records from 1790 through 1930, over 25,000 family and local history books and more.